End All Suffering Now! Understanding The 6 Aspects Of Suffering And How To Stop It!

-THE NATURE OF PAIN AND SUFFERING MODEL
+THE NATURE OF PAIN AND SUFFERING

-2 Types of Pain:
+The 2 Types of Pain:

 Now your pain can actually be both of course.
 Or it can start with one, which will cause the other.
 Physical pain can cause emotional pain and vice versa.
 This mind/body connection is one of the things that is well understood by holistic practitioners such as myself.
 So it is important to figure out whether your pain is rooted in one or the other, and if one is perhaps causing or perpetuating the other.

-2 types of Suffering:
+The 2 types of Suffering:

 It is important to know when you are experiencing a form of suffering that is totally situational and will soon pass…or if you are actually perpetuating your own suffering.
 For you see all suffering has the potential to be transient…however many times people perpetuate their own suffering, allowing it to become an ongoing thing through their own focus on it with unhealthy mental processes, or unhealthy lifestyle choices (rather than making course corrections), etc. So when you find yourself suffering, it is important to know whether it is something that is transient, or is ongoing due to some form of self perpetuation.
 Now there may be times when you feel as though other things are perpetuating your suffering, but what is most important here is to understand that you always play the primary role in your own suffering and can make healthy choices necessary to cause it to pass, no matter what things outside of yourself may also be effecting you (which you can usually choose to remove from your life).

-2 Categories of Pain/Suffering:
+The 2 Categories of Pain/Suffering: